AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 *Writing.* You can use your calligraphy talent to craft Spell Scrolls.
 Using your Calligrapher's Supplies you are able to make a Spell Scroll of a spell you have prepared.
 It takes 2 hours per Spell Level to craft the Spell Scroll, and you must provide any material components required for the casting of the spell.
 You can only have one Spell Scroll crafted at any time; if you craft another Spell Scroll while you already have one, the previous Spell Scroll becomes inert.

 *Painting.* You can use your painter's talent to bring a facsimile of your artwork to life.
 You always have the *Silent Image* spell prepared.
 As a Bonus Action, you can cast this spell without expending a Spell Slot.
 If you do so the spell does not require concentration; it instead lasts for 10 minutes.
-Once you use this feature, you can't use it again until you finish a Long Rest.
+Once you use this feature, you can't use it again until you finish a Short or Long Rest.

 <!-- In addition, you can use these talents to create forgeries.
 Your DM determines the length of time it takes to create a passable forgery, from an hour for a simple signature to multiple weeks for a large painting.
 To successfully determine that your creation is a fake, a creature must take the Study action to inspect the piece and succeed on an Intelligence (Investigation) check against your spell save DC. -->